-7. ENCRYPTED DICOM FILE AND KEY STORAGE
+14. ENCRYPTED DICOM FILE AND KEY STORAGE

-The encrypted DICOM files are stored in a secure manner to prevent unauthorized access.
-Base64 encoding is used to encode the encrypted DICOM files into ASCII format, allowing them to be stored and transferred across different systems[48] (Nurdiyanto et al., 2018).
-The Base64 encoding and decoding algorithms convert the binary data into a string format and vice versa.
-The encrypted LFSR keys are also securely stored, ensuring the confidentiality of the encryption keys.
 PACS storage defines how DICOM file is stored and accessed.
 Some studies opined that this should be a FileSystem rather than a database system.
-A FileSystem stores file directly on a physical disk and the management is handled by the operating system while database stores data as records that is managed by the database.
-In that case querying the database will only retrieve the file path which the calling program will then use to locate the file itself.
+A FileSystem stores file directly on a physical disk and the management is handled by the operating system while database stores data as records that is managed by the database management system.
+Techncally, files can be saved using a fileystem while the file path including the name is stored in the database.
+In that case querying thte database will only retrieve the file path which the calling program will then use to locate the file itself.
 This method isn adopted in various PACS implementations [57](Khaleel et al., 2019; Cawthra et al., 2020).
 However, directory traversal attack is one of the popular attacks associated with this types of storage whereby attackers access restricted directories and execute commands outside of the web server's root directory.
 This enables attackers to access DICOM images from server and if the file is not encrypted the attacker can view the patient information including the image.

 This research also make contribution in this area by proposing a complete secure storage of encrypted DICOM file as well as the encrypted LFSR key.
 In this method, the encrypted DICOM file is encoded using a base64 algorithm to generate string that would be stored in a database.
-The Base64 algorithm is one of the algorithms for encoding and decoding an object into ASCII format, which is meant for the base number 64 or one of the methods used to encode the binary data [48](Nurdiyanto et al., 2018).
+The Base64 algorithm is one of the algorithms for encoding and decoding an object into ASCII format, which is meant for the base number 64 or one of the methods used to encode the binary data [12](Nurdiyanto et al., 2018).
 Base64 commonly used in various applications such as e-mail via MME, XML data, or for URL encoding purposes.

-The encoding principle, shown in Algorithm 3 is to select a collection of 64 printable characters, so data can be stored and transferred across media designed to handle text data, another use of Base64 encoding is to obfuscate or randomize data to convert binary value (Base64 index) into the Base64 value.
+The encoding principle, shown in Algorithm 3, is to select a collection of 64 printable characters, so data can be stored and transferred across media designed to handle text data, another use of Base64 encoding is to obfuscate or randomize data.

-Algorithm 3.: Base64 encoding of DICOM file
+15. Algorithm 2 : Base64 encoding of DICOM file

-Input: DICOM file Output: Base64 string Process: split the string into seperate letter $L_i$ for each letter L do: replace with binary value end for concatenate all group binary values together split the resulting string into groups of 6 characters each $\rightarrow G_6$ for each $G_6$ do: convert six - bit bytes into eight - bit bytes by prepend the prefix "00" $\rightarrow G_8$ end for convert each $G_6$ from binary to decimal $\rightarrow$ Base64\indices convert each Base64\index to corresponding letters L concatenate all L to get the Base64 string
+Input: DICOM file

+Output: Base64 string

+Process: split the string into seperate letter L_i for each letter L do: replace with binary value end for concatenate all group binary values together split the resulting string into groups of 6 characters each $\rightarrow G_6$ for each G_6 do: convert six - bit bytes into eight - bit bytes by prepend the prefix "00" $\rightarrow G_8$ end for convert each G_6 from binary to decimal \rightarrow Base64_indices convert each Base64_index to corresponding letters L concatenate all L to get the Base64 string Type equation here.

 The Base64 decode algorithm converts plain text into original data.
 Technically, it can be said that it converts six-bit bytes into eight-bit bytes.
-Algorithm 4 shows how the decoding algorithm works.
+Algorithm 3. shows how the decoding algorithm works.

-Algorithm 4: Base64 decoding of DICOM file
+16. Algorithm 3 : Base64 decoding of DICOM file

-Input: Base64 strings

-Output: DICOM file

-Process:

-split the Base64 string into seperate letter $L_i$

-for each letter L do:

-convert each L to its Base64\index $\rightarrow G_i$

-end for

-for each G do:

-convert from decimal to binary

-remove prefix "00"

-end for

-concatenate all group binary values together split the resulting string into groups of 8 characters each $\rightarrow G_8$ for each $G_8$ do:

-convert each value into ASCII characters
+Input: Base64 strings Output: DICOM file Process: split the Base64 string into seperate letter Li for each letter L do: convert each L to its Base64_index $\rightarrow G_i$ end for for each G do: convert from decimal to binary remove prefix "00" end for concatenate all group binary values together split the resulting string into groups of 8 characters each $\rightarrow G{g}$ for each G8 do: convert each value into ASCII characters end for concatenate all ASCII characters to get the original file

-end for

-concatenate all ASCII characters to get the original file

-8. DECRYPTION
+17. DECRYPTION